21 September, 2020

 Preventing Coronary Artery Disease

 Coronary artery disease (CAD) is the number one killer of Australians and is due to the presence of atheroma, or “plaque”, in the heart’s arteries.
-Plaque is mainly composed of cholesterol and/or calcium and can cause angina (exertion-related chest discomfort due to progressive narrowing of a heart artery) or a “heart attack” (sudden chest pain at rest due to sudden blockage of a heart artery by blood clot) In up to two-thirds of patients who die suddenly from a CAD-related cardiac arrest, there are no preceding symptoms, meaning that accurate risk assessment to implement timely preventative measures like CPR classes from CPR Certification Richmond VA is essential.
+Plaque is mainly composed of cholesterol and/or calcium and can cause angina (exertion-related chest discomfort due to progressive narrowing of a heart artery) or a “heart attack” (sudden chest pain at rest due to sudden blockage of a heart artery by blood clot).
+In up to two-thirds of patients who die suddenly from a CAD-related cardiac arrest, there are no preceding symptoms, meaning that accurate risk assessment to implement timely preventative measures is crucial.

 Established risk factors for CAD are either non-modifiable or modifiable;